 I already had these Hyacinth storage baskets on hand, and they were perfect to organize my purses on the shelves.
 Amy worked on this process, color coordinating my pieces as well as grouping together similar sizes – totes, shoulder bags, etc.

 Before I knew it, the closet was super organized!
 My purses were color-coded and organized by type.
 Within the Elfa door system, my clutches and smaller bags were organized.
 We ended up opting to stuff each of my bags with their original dustbag, to help keep their shape.
 Previously I would store each of my bags inside their dustbag, which obviously made it difficult to see which was which.

 Truly, simple ideas like stuffing the bag with their dustbag, was something I had never thought of.
 And albeit it, not rocket science, Amy offered me tips and tricks that helped to simplify.

 We used my preexisting wall hooks to hang a few of my larger totes for trips or boat days on one wall and hats on the other.

 And viola!
-After a little more than two hours, I went from a closet looking like a bomb went off, to an overly organized space (there’s no such thing as too much organization in my opinion) that I can actually walk into!
-Even though my closet door usually remains shut, there’s something about knowing behind that door is a super organized space.
-I no longer feel an overwhelming anxiety when I walk into my office and definitely feel free of clutter.
+After a little more than two hours, I went from a closet looking like a bomb went off, to an overly organized space, that I can actually walk into!
+Even though my closet door usually remains shut, there’s something about knowing that behind the door is a super organized space.
+I no longer feel an overwhelming anxiety when I walk into my office, too.

 Words can’t really adequately express how it feels to have a completely disorganized space, fully reorganized and functional.
-Really it’s more of a feeling, the feeling of anxiety and stress that the space brings you, being washed away when it’s complete.
-And quite honestly, feeling stressed no more makes me want to keep up with the organization!
+Having those feelings of anxiety and stress that the space brings you, be washed away when it’s complete… it feels life-changing.
+And honestly, seeing how the stress melted away when we completed our organizing a small office closet project, just makes me want to keep up with the organization!
 I’m so thrilled to have finally tackled this project.
 Now on to the next one!